cfoguet/cobrafunctions/README.md

 *-t, --organ_name* :  Optional, Organ or tissue to be analysed.
 Has to match a column in the reference_transcript_abundance file.
 If not provided it will take organ name from the  organ_specific_model file name.

-*-g, --gene_id_column_name* : Optional, defines the column name in imputed_transcript_abundance that defines the ENTREZ ID.
-If it isnot provided, it will be assumed to be the first column in the file.
+*-g, --gene_id_column_name* : Optional, defines the column name in imputed_transcript_abundance that defines the gene identifiers used in the model.
+If it is not provided, it will be set to "NCBI.gene..formerly.Entrezgene..ID".
+If it is not present it will be assumed to be the first column in the file.

 **OUTPUTS:**